lucidd/scala-js-chrome/README.md

 javascript.
 Normaly you split your logic into different files and load them into whatever context they need to run.
-Since ScalaJS compiles your whole project into one big file all contexts need to load this big file with all the logic even if they only need a smell subset.
+Since ScalaJS compiles your whole project into one big file all contexts need to load this big file with all the logic even if they only need a small subset.
 This can cause your app you use more memory then it need to.
 In some cases this can be worked around for example the a background page can manipulate the DOM of a App window so you don't need any javascript at all in the window itself.